DEVSMSM/Zero-Rules/Zero Hosting.md

 **__How Long We Store User Data ?__**

+-According to the person who uses the bot, when will his Projects Links Be Deleted

 2.If any user has any problem with the bot or feels that the bot is crashed Please contact Support immediately

 3.We love Tell Any One Are Using A Bot We are responsible if anything happens to your server